aiidateam/aiida-optimade/README.md

 The server is based on the test server "template" used in the [`optimade-python-tools`](https://github.com/Materials-Consortia/optimade-python-tools) package.
 Indeed, the filter grammar and parser and [`pydantic`](https://pydantic-docs.helpmanual.io/) models from [`optimade-python-tools`](https://github.com/Materials-Consortia/optimade-python-tools) are used directly here.

-Lastly, the server utilizes the FastAPI concept of [routers](https://fastapi.tiangolo.com/tutorial/bigger-applications/#apirouter), which means each endpoint can be "setup" several times, allowing multiple base URLs and more flexibility.

 ## Prerequisites

 Environment where AiiDA is installed.